edcarcruz/rocketman/README.md

-# rocketman
+# Rocketman
 This is my project called Rocketman!
-Based off the timeless game of hangman.
+Based on the timeless game of hangman.
 ![Alt text](img/screenshot1.png)

-# Instructions
+# Getting Started
 ![Alt text](img/screenshot2.png)

 # Technologies Used
 HTML5, CSS, Javascript, Google Fonts

+# Next Steps
+Implement a feature that will alow the user to choose from a category of words.

 # Link to my live project
 https://edcarcruz.github.io/rocketman/